FightPandemics/FightPandemics/README.md

 #### Client

-1. Install [nvm](https://github.com/nvm-sh/nvm) (for Mac/Linux), or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows).
-1. Using nvm, install Node 12.16.2: `nvm install 12.16.2`.
-1. Enter the `client` directory and run `npm install`.
-1. Start the client app by running `npm start`, and wait for the app to start up. (`Starting the development server...` is not the final line).
+1. Enter the `client` directory and run `npm start`, and wait for the app to start up. (`Starting the development server...` is not the final line).
 1. Finally, navigate to [localhost:3000](http://localhost:3000) in your browser - the page title should be "Fight Pandemics" and you should see a styled page.

 #### Backend

 1. If not already installed, [install MongoDB](https://docs.mongodb.com/manual/installation/).
-1. If not already installed, install nvm and Node 12.16.2 (see steps 1 and 2 in the Client section above).
-1. Enter the `backend` directory and run `npm install`.
+1. Enter the `backend` directory.
 1. Copy the `.env.example_local` in the `backend` directory to `.env`.
 1. Replace `TODO` entries in `backend/.env` with correct values (this is not needed to run the project in a responding but non-functional state).
     - For  `AIRTABLE` and `AUTH` variable values, either use Slack's search bar to search for exisiting requests, ask in the #engineering Slack channel, or consult the [non-engineer guide](https://www.notion.so/fightpandemics/Instructions-for-UI-testing-for-non-engineers-26d1237683d649f1a45f01e1b5a6c24b).